dharmafly/pablo-docs/_posts/2450-01-04-Browser-support.md

 ## SVG images

 All modern browsers support SVG data URLs.
-To confirm, check that `Pablo.support.svgImage === true`.
+To confirm, check that `Pablo.support.svgImage` is `true`.

     if (Pablo.support.svgImage){
         // create image